Nani Alapai

-Nani Alapai (December 1, 1874 – October 1, 1928) was a Hawaiian soprano singer of Native Hawaiian and Filipino descent during the early 1900s.
+Nani Alapai (December 1, 1874 – October 1, 1928) was a Hawaiian soprano singer during the early 1900s.
 Despite not receiving any formal musical training, she was hired as a vocalist of the Royal Hawaiian Band by bandmaster Henri Berger.
 She became the leading prima donna of the early era of Hawaiian music through her traveling performances with the Royal Hawaiian Band in Hawaii and on the mainland United States.
-Recording a number of songs, she helped popularized "Aloha ʻOe" by Queen Liliʻuokalani with one of the earliest recordings of the song.
+Recording a number of songs, she helped popularize "Aloha ʻOe" by Queen Liliʻuokalani with one of the earliest recordings of the song.
 She directly and indirectly influenced many later Hawaiian musicians including Lena Machado and her adoptive grandson Kahauanu Lake.

 Early life and family

 Julita Nani Malina was born in Līhuʻe, on the island of Kauaʻi, on December 1, 1874.
 Her parents were Keokilele Halemanu Punana Ukeke (died 1913), a Native Hawaiian from Wainiha, and John Malina Sr, an early Filipino settler in Hawaii.
 Her father worked as a paniolo (cowboy) at Kipu Ranch, owned by William Hyde Rice, and received his surname from the Hawaiian pronunciation of Manila.
 The family surname has sometimes been spelled Molina.
 She had many siblings while growing up including five brothers and eight sisters.
 She received her education at a Roman Catholic boarding school for girls in Honolulu.

 Around 1895, she married William J. Alapai and became known as Mrs. or Madame Alapai.

 On November 20, 1910, after the death of her first husband, she remarried to W. C. Luke and became known as Madame Alapai Luke.
 For an unknown reason, her marriage certificate listed her parents as Panakiko Kealii and Anna.
 Alapai and Luke were divorced by 1916, with her citing non-support in the court case.

 She adopted and raised Cecelia Kuliaikanuʻuwaiʻaleʻale Waipa (1907–1981), granddaughter of former Hawaiian Royal Guard Captain Robert Parker Waipa—a member of the extended Parker ranching family of the island of Hawaii.
 Cecelia's first marriage was to Thomas C. Lake and she later married Prince David Kalākaua Kawānanakoa.
 A musical entertainer herself, Cecelia was the mother of Hawaiian musician and composer Kahauanu Lake, who received the Hawai'i Academy of Recording Arts Lifetime Achievement Award in 1989, and was inducted into the Hawaiian Music Hall of Fame in 2004.